Panchmura Village – Unparalleled Terracotta Hub of Bengal

 Preserving the Tradition

-• Training and Festivals: To sustain and propagate their craft, the Kumbhakars of Panchmura offer training to others and organize an annual Terracotta Festival in November.
+• Training and Festivals: To sustain and propagate this GI Tagged craft, the Kumbhakars of Panchmura offer training to others and organize an annual Terracotta Festival in November.
 This festival showcases their work and includes workshops to educate and engage visitors.

 • Awards and Recognition: Many Panchmura artisans have received national and international accolades for their terracotta art, highlighting the global recognition of their skill and dedication.